In 2000, the roof of the 1900 theater suffered a partial collapse, then total collapse.

 Almost the entire interior was destroyed by this catastrophe.

-A successful application to the Kansas Heritage Trust Fund enabled a new roof to be installed.
+A successful grant application enabled a new roof to be installed.

 Then, the destroyed interior, which had been rained on for years, was scooped out.